YosysHQ/nextpnr/docs/archapi.md

 ### NetInfo \*getConflictingWireNet(WireId wire) const

-If this returns a non-nullptr, then unbinding that net will make the given wire available.
+If this returns a non-nullptr, then unbinding the wire from that net will make the given wire available.

-This returns nullptr if the wire is already available, or if there is no single net that can be unbound to make this wire available.
+This returns nullptr if the wire is already available, or if there is no net that can be unbound from the wire to make it available.

 ### DelayInfo getWireDelay(WireId wire) const